didip/bayes_on_redis/README.markdown

-# bayes_on_redis
+# What is BayesOnRedis?

 Bayesian classifier on top of Redis

 ## Why on Redis?

-Redis is perfect for building fast bayesian filter.
+Because of its persistent but also in-memory data structures, Redis is perfect for weeks of machine learning.

+## How to install?

+    gem install bayes_on_redis

 ## Getting started